KesseNones/LmaoProgrammingLanguage/README.md

 ## <a name = "data-types"></a> 2 Data Types Used
 ### [**Return to Table of Contents**](#toc)
+An important thing to note is that Lmao is statically typed, meaning that types can't easily change into each other as operations occur.
+This means that an isize can't implicity become an f32, for example.
+Instead, explicit casting must be used.
+This just makes code more consistent and less prone to bugs.

 Listed below is all data types, also known as values, employed by Lmao both on the stack and the heap.
 The main difference between stack and heap values is that the stack values are pushed directly to the stack while heap values are allocated on the heap and a box type is pushed instead.
 The following sections explain both main types and what boxes are.

 ### <a name = "stack-types"></a> 2.1 Stack Data Types